-The consequences of not paying payroll taxes can range from small penalties for making a payroll deposit a day late to criminal penalties for not paying these taxes.
+The consequences of not paying payroll taxes range from small penalties for making a payroll deposit a day late to criminal penalties for not paying these taxes.
 Unpaid payroll tax penalties vary based on the situation, but it’s critical to note that the Internal Revenue Service takes these taxes very seriously.

 What Are Payroll Tax Penalties?